N1tu-Mar/N1tu-Mar/README.md

 ## What I've Done in the Past

 - Founder of Palura: Helping kids read with games!
-Here's a [prototype]([url](https://caverunner-demo.netlify.app/)) of one of our earliest games!
 We scaled Palura to 20 schools, YMCAs, & Kumons so far
 - Co-founder of Seqra, an open-source pipeline for designing antimicrobial peptides.
 Type what you want in English, get sequences and structures back
 - Product intern at Star (YC S22).
 Built prototypes for a game builder that needs no code, including an AI game design agent
 - Full-stack engineer at Neuropath Biosciences in London.
 Helped ship a diagnostic app that real doctors in the UK and US use for mental health diagnosis.